 Rami G. Khouri

-Rami G. Khouri is Editor-at-large of The Daily Star, and Director of the Issam Fares Institute for Public Policy and International Affairs at the American University of Beirut, in Beirut, Lebanon.
-You can follow him @ramikhouri.
+Rami G. Khouri is published twice weekly in the Daily Star.
+He was founding director and now senior policy fellow of the Issam Fares Institute for Public Policy and International Affairs at the American University of Beirut.
+Follow him on Twitter @ramikhouri.

 Copyright ©2016 Rami G. Khouri -- distributed by Agence Global